eagle-io/docs/source/topics/processing_and_logic/index.rst

 Process Alarm
 -------------
-A Process Alarm is raised when a process encounters an error during execution.
-A subsequent successful compilation or execution of the process will clear the alarm.
+A Process Alarm is raised when a Process Node encounters an error either during validation or execution.
+A subsequent successful validation or execution of the process will clear the alarm.

 .. _errors:

 Errors
 ------
-The two general category of errors that can be encounted with Proccessing and Logic are compilation errors and runtime errors.
+The two general category of errors that can be encounted with Proccessing and Logic are validation errors and runtime errors.

 .. _validation-errors: